 A label, should be provided similar to the example below:

-Extract fans lower the pressure in a building and may cause the spillage of combustion products from open-flued appliances.
+Extract fans lower the pressure in a dwelling and may cause the spillage of combustion products from open-flued appliances.
 This can occur even if the appliance and the fan are in different rooms.
 Ceiling fans produce currents and hence local depressurisation that can also cause the spillage of flue gases.
 The presence of some fans may be obvious, such as those on view in kitchens, but others may be less obvious.
 Fans installed in appliances such as tumble dryers or other open-flued combustion appliances can also contribute to depressurisation.
-Fans may also be provided to draw radon gas out of the underbuilding.
+Fans may also be provided to draw radon gas out of the under building.

 The installation of extract fans should be in accordance with the guidance below, and should be tested to show that combustion appliances operate safely whether or not fans are running: